dj505/FlashGBX/README.md

 `python3 -m FlashGBX`

 *To run FlashGBX in portable mode without installing, you can also download the source code archive and call `python3 run.py` after installing the prerequisites yourself.*

+#### Emulation Setup
+For a basic first time setup, you'll need to configure a couple things - don't worry, this should only need to be done once, and it can be reconfigured later on.

+1. Click on the "Config" dropdown and select "Choose emulator ROM cache directory"
+  - This will open a file browser you use to select the location that dumped ROMs will be stored when using the "Dump & Load In Emulator" option.
+Storing them this way ensures you don't need to wait for the ROM to be fully redumped every time you click the button, which saves a lot of time, especially for much larger games.
+2. Also from the "Config" dropdown, select "Choose emulator launch command"
+  - This is the command that will be used to launch the emulator, including any command line arguments you may want to add.
+By default, when selecting "Dump & Load In Emulator" it will attempt to launch mGBA in full screen mode, which won't work if you don't have mGBA installed (and added to your system PATH).
+You can use any emulator you want, but mGBA will be used as an example here.
+    - The `#path` text serves will be automatically replaced with the location of the dumped ROM when the program is run, so instead of manually specifying a path, make sure you just use `#path`!
+    - For Windows users, this would look something like `C:\Program Files\mGBA\mgba.exe -f #path`.
+    - For Mac/Linux users, you could specify the name of a package installed through a package manager such as `mgba -f #path`, or you can specify the full path to an executable.

 ### Troubleshooting